На русском языке

 \nabla_\sigma s_{\mu \nu}+\nabla_\mu s_{\nu \sigma}+\nabla_\nu s_{\sigma \mu}=\frac{\partial s_{\mu \nu}}{\partial x^\sigma} + \frac{\partial s_{\nu \sigma}}{\partial x^\mu} + \frac{\partial s_{\sigma \mu}}{\partial x^\nu} = 0.

-Thus, the only source of the general field is assumed to be the mass 4-current ~ J^\mu .
+Thus, the only source of general field is assumed to be the mass 4-current ~ J^\mu .
 The latter equation can be written more concisely using the Levi-Civita symbol or a totally antisymmetric unit tensor:

 ~ \varepsilon^{\mu \nu \sigma \rho}\frac{\partial s_{\mu \nu}}{\partial x^\sigma} = 0 .